Michele0303/tiktok-live-recorder/README.md

 - [x] Implement a logging system
 - [ ] Improve the graphical user interface
 - [ ] Add a feature to send recorded live streams to Telegram via the Telegram bot
+- [ ] Add a feature to save the chat in file

 ## Legal ⚖️